 We live in a society with "quick" everything.
-The grocery store magazines tout quick & easy recipes.
-Our local bank advertises their quick & convenient banking.
-Whether it's fast food, fast Internet, or fast results, it's easy to get caught up in the pace of society and to forget that some things (like prayer) take time & persistence.
+The grocery store magazines tout quick and easy recipes.
+Our local bank advertises their quick and convenient banking.
+Whether it's fast food, fast Internet, or fast results, it's easy to get caught up in the pace of society and to forget that some things (like prayer) take time and persistence.
 Again, the hard part is learning that results aren't always immediate.

 I love the words that Jesus gives us: